WebAssembly/tool-conventions/DynamicLinking.md

-In order to use the llvm output in emscripten (which still uses the old ABI described above) a binaryen pass is run as part of `wasm-emscripten-finalize` then conerts to the old ABI.
+In order to use the llvm output in emscripten (which still uses the old ABI described above) a binaryen pass is run as part of `wasm-emscripten-finalize` then coverts to the old ABI.
 This pass will convert all `GOT.mem` and `GOT.func` entries into regular (non-imported) globals and sets there values by calling the `g$foo` functions during `__post_instantiate` before any other code is run.